 Can I use React and TypeScript to build Power Apps?

 Yes.
-Power Apps code apps are designed to work natively with modern web standards.
+These apps are designed to work natively with modern web standards.
 The default template provided by Microsoft uses Vite and React with TypeScript, allowing developers to use familiar libraries, hooks, and component structures that are standard in the web development industry.

 PCF allows you to build individual custom controls (widgets) that live inside a Canvas or Model-driven app.
 A Code App is a standalone application entirely built with code.
 Think of PCF as a custom brick in a wall, whereas a Code App is the entire custom house built on the Power Platform foundation.